BabdCatha/BabdCatha.github.io/source/src/data/about.md

 - My first introduction to video games was when we found a PS1 laying on the street, we figured it was worth bringing back home, and it was still perfectly functionnal.
 One of the first games I got on it was Air Combat, which sparked my love for airplanes.
 - My first computer was a [Dell Inspiron 5100](https://www.itechguides.com/product-specs/dell-inspiron-15-5100-specs/), that we bought used in 2010.
+- I started participating in the French National Robotics Cup when I entered university.
+So far I've participated twice with my school's team.

 # I like